selvarajvivekananda/Assignment/README.md

 PASSWORD = BOSS
 API_KEY = abcd

+Generate token using /gettoken and use it across other api calls

-command npm run devStart to start the server
+command npm run devStart to start the server and use the apis